LazyT/obpm/README.md

 * import your blood pressure and heart rate via usb directly from your device and keep it private on your pc
 * export this data to csv or pdf documents
 * analyse your records, zoom in/out, set time range, change diagram type, see minimum/average/maximum values
-* multi language (english and german at the moment, translators welcome)
+* multi language (English and German at the moment, translators welcome)

 ## Screenshots